gigenam/mgblockslider/README.md

 of features with a ton of buttons and a really bloated UI, this is not for you.

 Do you have cool ideas for more options/themes or want to contribute to this project?
-Go to the [GitHub Repo](https://github.com/gigenam/mgblockslider), clone it and do whatever you want, or make a pull request with your changes.
+Clone it, do whatever you want, and make a pull request with your changes.
 Keep in mind the simplicity of this project.

 You want to contribute without coding?
 Every donation to keep this rolling is very appreciated.
 Check [this link](https://www.paypal.com/donate/?hosted_button_id=X73V9XW8Y94C8).